Cycling Camino Frances: Leon to Santiago

 - Personal equipment

-- Travel insurance (required)
+- Travel Insurance

 - Additional nights along the route

-- Bike hire (21 gear mountain bike)
+- Bike hire (21 gear mountain bike, E bike or Gravel Bike)

 This trip is available to start on any day from the beginning of April to the end of October.
-The trip does become particular busy during the peak summer months of June-August so we would suggest you book once your plans are finalised.
+The trip does become particular busy during the peak summer months of June-August so we would suggest you book once your plans are finalized.

 By Air: Oviedo is often the most convenient airport and is serviced by easyJet from London.
 There are 8 buses a day from Oviedo to Leon which takes 1hr30.
 Timetables and fares can be viewed at Alsa.

 Alternatively, Madrid airport is serviced by the majority of major airlines which may be a more suitable option for international passengers.
-Or you can fly into Leon Airport itself, which is 6km by taxi from the city.
+Or you can fly intoLeon Airport itself, which is 6km by taxi from the city.

 By Train: León can easily be reached by train from Madrid which takes 2hr45.
-Timetables and fares can be viewed at Renfe.
+Timetables and fares can be viewed at RENFE.

 By Air: Direct flights are available from Santiago de Compostela Airport to London Stansted and Gatwick airports.
 Alternatively connecting flights via Central European hubs such as Madrid and Barcelona is also a good option.